maliMirkec/personal-website/site/articles/how-to-handle-keybindings-in-atom.md

 Go on and search `ctrl-up` to see all related commands.

-{% cldnryimg "keybindings-settings-1_lq79lw" "Keybindings settings."
-759 220 %}
+{% cldnryfetch "keybindings-settings-1_lq79lw" "Keybindings settings." false true "center" %}

 Let say we couldn't determine which command should we remove or update.
 What to do then?